… for the seventeen people murdered in Paris by jihadi/Islamist extremists, January 2015.

 Now would be the perfect time for Newcastle’s faith communities to live up to their much-vaunted reputation for working towards peace, interfaith understanding and justice for all.
 And, as a Jewish person profoundly concerned by the rising tide of anti-Semitism in Britain and Europe (and the rising tide of Islamophobia, for that matter), I think it is the responsibility of the city’s Muslim and Jewish communities to begin immediately to dismantle barriers to meaningful discussion about problems of mutual concern.
 I am an optimist, despite everything, and know this can be done.
 And I believe that, if Newcastle can do this, Newcastle can impact positively on other parts of the country.
 Dare I suggest Newcastle might even impact on the mess that is the Middle East itself?

-One last thing about your imaginary conversation about Muslim and Jewish people offering to assist each other as they combat injustice, etc. If Muslim and Jewish people cannot even give substantive expression to your imaginary conversation (and some Muslim and Jewish people will be unable to get even that far, I fear), what hope is there?
+One last thing about your imaginary conversation about Muslim and Jewish people offering to assist each other as they combat injustice, etc. If Muslim and Jewish people cannot give substantive expression even to your imaginary conversation (and some Muslim and Jewish people will be unable to get even that far, I fear), what hope is there?
 Very little.
 But you have clarified exactly what should be done as a meaningful first step.

 I am therefore issuing a challenge to the Muslim and Jewish communities of Newcastle.
 Admit that there is right and wrong on both sides.
 Identify the aspects of injustice that must be addressed.
 Set up a group of Muslim and Jewish people who acknowledge what the aspects of injustice are and take action to promote justice for Muslim and Jewish people alike.
 We will then have a situation in which Muslims are campaigning for the rights of Jewish people and Jewish people are campaigning for the rights of Muslims (albeit in Newcastle only, at first).
 What could be more sensible and reasonable, not least in so far as both communities allege that they are committed to individual, civil, community and human rights.
 But we cannot be advocates for justice, committed to diversity or described as empathetic people if we are committed to OUR individual, civil, community and human rights alone.
-If WE benefit from such rights, WE must ensure everyone else benefits from them as well.
-It is an aspect of the golden rule and, as a Jewish person, the golden rule inspires my actions on a daily basis.
+If WE benefit from such rights, WE must ensure everyone else also benefits from them.
+This is an aspect of the golden rule and, as a Jewish person, the golden rule inspires my actions on a daily basis.

 You won’t be surprised that this courageous woman does not want to be identified.
 What a dire world in which we live.